 Consecrated in 1840, Nunhead Cemetery was abandoned in 1969 and left to its own devices for a number of years (Mother Nature kind of swooped in and did her thing) which is the reason for its wild, overgrown appearance today.
 That negligence turned out to be a blessing in disguise however, as the cemetery, besides being, well, a cemetery, is now also a Local Nature Reserve and thriving woodland area with an abundance of wildlife (bird watchers and butterfly spotters will have a field day…).

 While it doesn’t attract as much attention as the rest of the magnificent seven, it’s the second largest of the lot (clocking in at a whopping 52 acres), so along with paying your respects, there are plenty of points of interest.
 If you’re the sort whose cemetery visits start with a search for the oldest gravestone, the first person to be buried at Nunhead was a 101-year-old grocer from Ipswich named Charles Abbot.
-He’s now in the company of nearly 300,000 others, and while Nunhead might not have the same star power as Kensal Green and Highgate, there are still many important figures of history to be found here, including Bryan Dorkin (one of the men responsible for opening the the first commercial canning factory in England) and Frederick Abel (the co-inventor of cordite).
+He’s now in the company of nearly 300,000 others, and while Nunhead might not have the same star power as Kensal Green Cemetery and Highgate Cemetery, there are still many important figures of history to be found here, including Bryan Dorkin (one of the men responsible for opening the the first commercial canning factory in England) and Frederick Abel (the co-inventor of cordite).

 As for striking architecture to admire, Nunhead Cemetery has two chapels – or at least, had two chapels.
 The Dissenters chapel bore the brunt of a bomb blitz during the second world war, while the other still stands only in ruin – the Anglican chapel you’ll see in the middle of the grounds, which also makes for a good meeting place in case you get lost.
 It was the victim of an arson attack in 1976, hence the heavily damaged look, and is now known to host the occasional choir session.